On the Stability and Convergence of Physics Informed Neural Networks: Our results

 \subsubsection{\it Convergence -- $\liminf - \limsup \ $ framework.}

 We show convergence of the discrete minimisers to the solutions of the underlined PDE under minimal regularity assumptions.
 For certain cases, see Theorem \ref {Thrm:GammalimofEdelta} for example, it is possible by utilising the stability of the energies and the linearity of the problem, to show direct bounds for the errors and convergence.
 This is in particular doable in the absence of training.
-In the case of regularised fuctionals, or when time discrete training is considered one has to use the liminf-limsup framework of De Giorgi, see Section 2.3.4 of \cite{DeGiorgi_sel_papers:2013}, and e.g., \cite{braides2002gamma}, used in the $\Gamma-$convergence of functionals arising in non-linear PDEs, see Theorems \ref{Thrm:GammalimofEdelta_reg}, \ref{Thrm:Gamma_reg_funct}, (regularised functionals) and Theorem \ref{Thrm:TimeD} (time-discrete training).
-These results show that stable functionals in the sense of [S1], [S2], yield neural network approximations converging to the weak solutions of the PDEs, under no extra assumptions.
-This analytical framework combined with the stability notion introduced above provides a consistent and flexible toolbox, for analysing neural network approximations to PDEs.
+In the case of regularised fuctionals, or when time discrete training is considered we use the liminf-limsup framework of De Giorgi, see Section 2.3.4 of \cite{DeGiorgi_sel_papers:2013}, and e.g., \cite{braides2002gamma}, used in the $\Gamma-$convergence of functionals arising in non-linear PDEs, see Theorems \ref{Thrm:GammalimofEdelta_reg}, \ref{Thrm:Gamma_reg_funct}, (regularised functionals) and Theorem \ref{Thrm:TimeD} (time-discrete training).
+These results show that stable functionals in the sense of [S1], [S2], yield neural network approximations converging to the weak solutions of the PDEs, assuming only that the discrete spaces can approximate smooth functions effectively, see \eqref{w_ell_7}, \eqref{w_ell_7_hSm} and Remarks \ref{Rmk:NNapproximation}, \ref{Rmk:NNapproximation2}.
+This analytical framework combined with the stability notion introduced above provides a consistent and flexible toolbox, for analysing neural network (or more general) approximations to PDEs.
 It can be extended to various other, possibly nonlinear, problems.
 Furthermore, it provides a clear connection to PDE well posedness and discrete stability when training is taking place.